edgorman/advent-of-code/README.md

 # Advent of Code

-Description taken from [Advent of Code](https://adventofcode.com/2020/about): "Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
-People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other."
+> Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-My attempts are mostly published in Python and the original challenge description can be found on the README page in each folder.
+_Description from the [Advent of Code](https://adventofcode.com/about) webpage_

+This repository documents my attempts for the Advent of Code Challenges which are predominantly written in Python.
+For each year I've written a brief description for the days I found most interesting/challenging.

 ## Installation
 Use the following command to clone the respository: